UBCHaoDing/ubcs3-exercises/README.md

 # ubcs3-exercises
-A learning collection of exercises from the UBC Scienetific Software Seminar.
+A collection of exercises from the UBC Scienetific Software Seminar.